 Be able to remain live through major network changes and in the off chance that a large portion of network participants go offline.

-Eth2 Basic Concepts
+Ethereum Consensus Layer Basic Concepts

 Proof of Stake

-Ethereum, in its current form, is based on a consensus mechanism known as Proof of Work (PoW).
+The Ethereum main chain, in its current form, is based on a consensus mechanism known as Proof of Work (PoW).
 PoW relies on miners expending computing power and high amounts of electricity to confirm transactions and add blocks on the blockchain.
 The more blocks added to the chain, the greater the computing power and time needed to process transactions and grow the blockchain.

 Proof of Stake (PoS) however, is a consensus mechanism designed to improve security, scalability, and energy efficiency.
-Instead of relying on miners to expend computing power, in Eth2, PoS relies on validators to stake Ether (ETH) and take turns proposing and attesting blocks in a pseudo-random fashion.
+Instead of relying on miners to expend computing power, Ethereum PoS relies on validators to stake Ether (ETH) and take turns proposing and attesting blocks in a pseudo-random fashion.
 Validators receive rewards for correct contributions, and face penalties if they behave in ways that are not in the best interest of the network.

 The Beacon Chain